SySch415/Platformer-Game/README.md

 ## Usage

-- Use the arrow keys to move the player left, right, and jump.
+- Use the arrow keys to keep player flying; like flappy bird.
-- The player will wrap around the screen edges.
+- The player will die when hitting obstacles, falling out of bounds
-- If the player falls off the bottom, they will be reset to the starting position.
+- Game currently does not end.